apehex/tokun/articles/unicode.md

 Now that the representation of the predictions is improved, it is time to address *what* is being predicted.

 ## Unicode Embeddings

+BPE stands for Byte Pair Encoding: it generates numbers to index specific tuples of characters.

+Still, after several generations of encodings, computer scientists have formed an international standard: the Unicode.
+Is BPE really necessary, let alone useful?

 ### Codepoint Embeddings